 Then, on the search widget, click the section where you want the search bar to appear.
 You may also drag and drop the search widget to where you want it.

-Just like when you search through a cookbook or recipe box, having a search feature on your site will make it easy for readers to find whatever it is they’re looking for.
+Just like when you search through a cookbook or recipe box, having a search box on your site will make it easy for readers to find whatever types of recipes they’re looking for.

 A search bar will return results from the titles and the bodies of your posts and pages, and from media titles, alt text, and file names.
 This is why it’s especially important to add tags and categories; users can search for specific tags like “pizza” and it will list all pages with that tag.

 There you have it!